hazendaz/htmlcompressor-maven-plugin/README.md

 The simplest way to start using this plugin is:

-1.Enable plugin in your pom.xml
+1. Enable plugin in your pom.xml

 a. javax namespace jsp usage